CK Zhang · Student researcher

 Latest Reddix

-Built Reddix so Reddit could live in the same terminal pane as my tools.
-It picked up users quickly and became my main playground for Rust async pipelines, caching, and release discipline.
+I built Reddix so Reddit could live in the same terminal pane as my tools.
+It quickly became my playground for Rust async pipelines, caching, and release discipline.

 Role: Solo builder